mtisza1/DNA_methylase_finder/README.md

 ## Installation instructions

-NOTE: I have only tested this on a Linux system.
-I imagine it will only work on Linux.
+NOTE: I have only tested this on Linux and MacOS (See extra installation instruction for MacOS)

 1. Make sure you have conda installed